Student Online Learning Orientation (SOLO)

 All students taking a Distance Learning course are encouraged to participate in SOLO prior to beginning their course(s), and SOLO completion is required by several DL programs.

-SOLO is designed to prepare students with some of the challenges associated with distance learning.The orientation specifically addresses effective learning strategies for an online student and orients the student to the technologies used in an online course.
+SOLO is designed to prepare students for some of the challenges associated with distance learning.The orientation specifically addresses effective learning strategies for an online student and orients the student to the technologies used in an online course.

 Research has shown that requiring students to complete training before participating in a fully online course improves retention in those courses (Bozarth, Chapman, & La Monica, 2004; Jones, 2013; Mensch, 2009).
 This requirement also frees faculty from having to individually provide orientations in each course, allowing more time for course content and learning activities.